dabit-app/dabit-server/compose/README.md

 | Traefik dashboard | localhost:8080 |

 `Identity.API` & `Habit.API` are exposed for convenience reason as this is a dev setup.
 In production, only the `API main endpoint` (which is Traefik) would be exposed.
-This also what the frontend use.
+This is also what the frontend use.